Yameen Rasheed: Investigation

-Yameen's parents called upon the police to include international investigators in their investigation, and Yameen's father, Hussain Rasheed went to Sri Lanka to meet foreign diplomats to put pressure onto the Maldivian government.
-It was later found out that the Police refused foreign forensic help.
+Rasheed's parents called upon the police to include international investigators in their investigation, and Rasheed's father, Hussain Rasheed went to Sri Lanka to meet foreign diplomats to put pressure onto the Maldivian government.
+It was later found out that the police refused foreign forensic help.
 Jared Genser, an international human rights lawyer, sent an urgent appeal to the United Nations to demand the Maldivian government for an independent international investigation by the Office of the UN High Commissioner for Human Rights into his murder.
-Yameen's family also accused the police for destroying forensic evidence.
-Police later released three names of the suspects involved in his murder, Ismail Rasheed, Ismail Haisham Rasheed, and Ahmed Zihan Ismail, and were later named as the prime suspects.
-Police blocked a march held for Yameen which was organized by Yameen's friends and family, they signed a petition urging for an independent investigation to which the People's Majlis (parliament) rejected the emergency motion.
+Rasheed's family also accused the police for destroying forensic evidence.
+Police later released three names of the suspects involved in his murder: Ismail Rasheed, Ismail Haisham Rasheed, and Ahmed Zihan Ismail, who were later named as the prime suspects.
+Police blocked a march held for Rasheed which was organized by Rasheed's friends and family; they signed a petition urging for an independent investigation to which the People's Majlis (parliament) rejected the emergency motion.

-Police established that the motive behind Yameen's killing was due to the perpetrators thinking he was "mocking Islam."
+Police established that the motive behind Rasheed's killing was due to the perpetrators thinking he was "mocking Islam".

-In August 2017, Police confirms that religious extremists killed Yameen.
-In September 2017, Yameen's murder trial began with a secret hearing.
+In August 2017, police confirmed that religious extremists had killed Rasheed.
+In September 2017, Rasheed's murder trial began with a secret hearing.
 In October 2018, the preliminary hearings were concluded and all the evidences were sealed.

-In April 2018, a march was held by Yameen's family and friends which called on the authorities to open trials and not a secret trial.
+In April 2018, Rasheed's family and friends held a march to call on the authorities to open trials and not a secret trial.
 Police tried to disperse the crowd and detained two activists.
-Yameen's family have tried multiple times to meet Prosecutor General (PG) as well as police but have been turned away.
-In November 2018, then-President Ibrahim Mohamed Solih established the Commission on Investigation of Murder and Enforced Disappearances (DDCom) to investigate cold cases such as Yameen's murder.
+Rasheed's family have tried multiple times to meet Prosecutor General (PG) as well as police but have been turned away.
+In November 2018, then-President Ibrahim Mohamed Solih established the Commission on Investigation of Murder and Enforced Disappearances (DDCom) to investigate cold cases such as Rasheed's murder.

 On 10 April 2019, Ahmed Rilwan and Yameen Rasheed's family established the "Rilwan and Yameen Foundation", it will work to advocating for human rights, democracy, freedom of speech, tolerance, justice and the right to a dignified life.
 It was established on Yameen's birthday.

-A secret witness has said that Yameen's murder was funded by people in Maldives and nobody has been investigated, arrested or charged for financing his death.
+A secret witness has said that Rasheed's murder was funded by people in Maldives and nobody has been investigated, arrested or charged for financing his death.
 In 2022, Ahmed Ismail, Ahmed Muaz, Ismail Abdul Raheem were arrested for Yameen's disappearance and later the Criminal Court released Ahmed Ismail into house arrest.

 In 2023, the Criminal Court released the three suspects due to lack of evidence.

 In 2024, the High Court officially found Ismail Haisham Rasheed and Ahmed Zihan Ismail guilty for the murder.

+In 2025, the High Court overturned the life sentences of Haisham and Zihan with the case to be re-reviewed by the Criminal Court, the Criminal Court also ordered them to be remanded.